SimReale/multiple_couriers_CVRP/src/README.md

 # to build and run the docker
-get into the directory src, then use the following command ./run_docker.sh <docker_name> [instance approach method_name solver]
+put yourself into the same directory where the Dockerfile is, then use the following command ./run_docker.sh <docker_name> [instance approach method_name solver]